 Levels of Care for Substance Abuse Treatment at BHOPB

-Also referred to as a continuum of addiction treatment, our levels of addiction treatment are designed in a hierarchy organized according to the intensity of care.
+Also referred to as a continuum of addiction treatment, our levels of addiction treatment in Florida are designed in a hierarchy organized according to the intensity of care.
 The purpose of this system is to have clients gradually transition to less intensive care as they recover.
 For instance, a person with a severe opioid use disorder would transition to residential treatment after completing medical detox and being medically stable.

 Below is more on how each of our addiction treatment levels of care work and the roles they play in the addiction continuum in rehab.